Why Every Trader Must Follow The Central Banks Closely

 An altered phrase here or an indication of an outlook change can move currencies as traders react to any change in emphasis.
 A recent example is from Reserve Bank of New Zealand who announced in early August that their interest rates would now be ‘lower for longer’.

 Markets instantly priced in a more dovish RBNZ and tuned in traders could have made another good profit.
+This highlights how subtle shifts in wording, such as from hawkish to dovish tones, can trigger significant market reactions in forex pairs involving the NZD.

 Price Control